Moving to Poland: Expat Registration Guide

 Any Polish bank branch or online. mBank and ING are the most accessible for English speakers.
 PKO Bank Polski has the widest branch network.

-OPTIONALEU + Non-EUThe NIP (Numer Identyfikacji Podatkowej) is Poland's tax identification number for businesses and self-employed individuals, required for VAT registration, invoice issuance, and business tax returns.
-Employees use their PESEL number for tax purposes and do not require a separate NIP.
+OPTIONALEU + Non-EUTax Number (NIP: Self-Employed / Business Only) in Poland: Required only if you are self-employed, run a business, or are a VAT taxpayer.
+Employed workers use PESEL for tax purposes.
+The NIP (Numer Identyfikacji Podatkowej) is Poland's tax identification number for businesses and self-employed individuals.
+Required for VAT registration, issuing invoices, and filing business tax returns.
+Employees use their PESEL for tax purposes and do not need a separate NIP.
+NIP numbers are issued by the National Revenue Administration (Krajowa Administracja Skarbowa).

 - PESEL number